 Applications are now open for April 2017.

-Apply now to attend an ICS assessment day in December or January!
+Apply now to attend an ICS assessment day in January!

 International Service is a human rights development charity.
 We believe that all people have the right to be treated fairly and fully involved in all aspects of society.